square/mortar/README.md

 This view-centered approach to composition doesn't mean that Mortar apps are untestable.
-It's trivial to move all the interesting parts of a view  over to a [Presenter][presenter] controller.
+It's trivial to move all the interesting parts of a view  over to a [Presenter][presenter].
 And because presenters survive config changes like rotation, they can be a lot easier to work with than code trapped over in Context-land.
 To do this a view injects its presenter, lets that presenter know when it's ready to roll from `onFinishInflate()`, and surrenders control in `onDetachedFromWindow()`.

 Here's an example, with one small conceit—we're using Flow's [@Layout][layout] annotation for consistency with the previous example.